-Price shoppers can be a nightmare if you’re a busy small business.
-You made all that effort in writing a quote for them and then you realise they won’t be buying your products or services any time soon.
+Price shoppers can be a nightmare if you’re a busy small business owner.
+You put in all that effort writing a quote for them and then you realise they won’t be buying your products or services any time soon.
+(Or ever.)

 They might enquire about your rates so they can plan their budget or compare your prices with your competitors.
 And rather than investing time and effort in potential new customers, you end up wasting your energy on people who never intended to buy from you in the first place.